Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: Numerical Experiments

-The function $W(\xx)= \mv{1}^{\intercal}(\mv{A}\xx -\mv{b})^{+}$ is informed by a ReLU neural network with $1$ hidden layer with weights ${A}_{i,j} = 1/5$ for all $(i,j)$ and $\mv{b} = \mv{0}.$ Taking the loss threshold $q = 0.2$ in \eqref{defn:Em}, we aim to estimate the probability of excess default loss $p_\gamma := \Prob (\mathcal{E}_m);$ the parameter $\gamma$ in the conditional default probabilities dictate the rarity of loan defaults and is varied in the experiments so that the respective $p_\gamma$ varies from $10^{-1}$ to $10^{-9}.$ In Figure \ref{fig:PCRLDP} below, we report $\log V_\gamma$ against $ \log p_\gamma,$ where $V_\gamma$ is the sample variance of the IS estimator computed using Algorithm \ref{algo-IS-PCR-NN}.
-For subexponential covariates, cross validation of estimation variance (for both the logit and default intensity models) in the interval $(0.9,2.4)$ results in the hyperparameter choice $l = 1.5.$ Likewise, cross-validation over the interval $(0.8,1.9)$ in the case of superexponential covariates results in the hyperparameter choice $l = 1.4.$ As in Section \ref{numexp-dn}, the ratio between the logarithm of variance of IS estimator and that of the naive estimator (without IS) ranges over the interval $(1.6,2)$, which points to the IS estimator possessing negligible variance compared to that of sample averaging without IS.
+Taking the loss threshold $q = 0.2$ in \eqref{defn:Em}, we aim to estimate the probability of excess default loss $p_\gamma := \Prob (\mathcal{E}_m);$ the parameter $\gamma$ in the conditional default probabilities dictate the rarity of loan defaults and is varied in the experiments so that the respective $p_\gamma$ varies from $10^{-2}$ to $10^{-5}.$ In Figure \ref{fig:PCRLDP} below, we report $\log V_\gamma$ against $ \log p_\gamma,$ where $V_\gamma$ is the sample variance of the IS estimator.
+As in Section \ref{num:SPP}, the ratio between the logarithm of variance of IS estimator and that of the naive estimator (without IS) ranges over the interval $(1.6,1.9)$, which points to the IS estimator possessing negligible variance compared to that of sample averaging without IS.